 Filing an Elder Abuse Lawsuit

 Whether you’re being abused or have an older relative who is being abused, there are courses of action you can take to seek justice and compensation.
-A victim and their family can file a lawsuit against the perpetrator of elder abuse to help stop the abuse and gain restitution for the wrongdoing.
+Victims and their families can file lawsuits against the perpetrators of elder abuse to help stop the abuse and gain restitution for the wrongdoing.

-A lawsuit can shed light on an abuser at a nursing home that leads to policy changes at the facility, reprimands against the perpetrator, and financial damages to the abused adult.
+A lawsuit could shed light on an abuser at a nursing home that leads to policy changes at the facility, reprimands against perpetrators, and financial damages to the abused adult.

 If you think you have a case related to elder abuse, contact The Eichholz Law Firm for a free case evaluation.

 - CDC.
 “Elder Abuse: Definitions”, Centers for Disease Control and Prevention, https://www.cdc.gov/violenceprevention/elderabuse/definitions.html.
 Accessed July 12th, 2018.

 - Catherine Hawes.
 “Elder Abuse in Residential Long-Term Care Settings: What Is Known and What Information Is Needed?”, National Center for Biotechnology Information, https://www.ncbi.nlm.nih.gov/books/NBK98786/.
 Accessed July 12th, 2018.

 - Prepared for Rep. Henry A. Waxman.
 “Abuse of Residents Is a Major Problem in U.S. Nursing Homes”, Special Investigations Division Committee on Government Reform U.S. House of Representatives, http://www.hospicepatients.org/ilaswan/nursinghomesabuse.pdf.
 Accessed July 12th, 2018.